Rock Security Finds AT&T Enhanced Push-to-Talk a Rock Solid Solution

 Expanded coverage along with more flexible, yet controlled ways to communicate for security officers, dispatchers and managers

-Rugged smartphones and Enhanced PTT running on the AT&T wireless network gives Rock Security the necessary PTT communications to reach its security officers with instantaneous information and enables them to interact, learning from others’ situations and helping each other when possible
+Rugged smartphones and Enhanced PTT running on the AT&T wireless network gives Rock Security the necessary PTT communications to reach its security officers with instantaneous information and enables them to interact, learning from others’ situations

 Supports an employee retention rate that surpasses the industry average by 75 percent; provides on-the-job training opportunities; enables highly responsive client service; improves productivity and safety

 Rock Security is not a typical security services provider.
 In fact, the Las Vegas, Nevada firm tries hard not to be.
 Having dealt with some of the issues that plague the industry, Rock Security built its business on solid planning and innovation to confront issues endemic to private security.
 With more than 150 security officers, Rock Security provides superior security services to individual, residential, commercial and industrial, and event clients alike.

 Rock Security has worked hard to upgrade and deliver standout security protection in its industry.
 To do this, the company needed to create a corporate culture that kept its security officers satisfied by providing training and daily opportunities to learn and communicate as a group.
 Rock Security also wanted to ensure its officers’ accountability to perform security activities in a highly professional way.

 AT&T Enhanced Push-to-Talk Service (Enhanced PTT) gives Rock Security reliable nationwide PTT communications, equipping its security officers with rugged smartphones.
 With Enhanced PTT’s Web-based Corporate Administrator Tool, management can create and change officer communications groups based on the unique needs of clients.
 Officers can interact and learn from each other, leading to greater accountability and professionalism.